gregjesl/CuriousGremlin/Query/readme.md

   - **Edge** - Returns a collection of GraphSON edges
   - **Value** - Returns a collection of values (strings, booleans, and numbers)
   - **FlatMap** - Returns a collection of enumerable lists
+- **Boolean** - Returns true or false
 - **Terminal** - Does not return any objects

+Note that subqueries (queries that start with `__`) can be generated from a graph query or any derivative thereof.

 ## Steps
-The following table shows the supported steps
+The following table shows the supported steps:

 Step | Mapping | Implemented
 ---- | ------- | -----------